• Skip to primary navigation

 Since you are here today, maybe you picked up some fresh red cabbage at the grocery store and are wondering what you can do with it.

-However, before you plow ahead with the recipes, it's vital to first learn what does red cabbage taste like.
+However, before you plow ahead with the recipes, it's important to first learn what does red cabbage taste like.

 Once familiar with its flavor, you can determine which recipes will best complement its taste.